gregreindel/cardano-node-cloud-init/README.md

 ```
---id        Some unique id.
+-id        Some unique id.
 You can use uuidgen if available.
 Or just pass some string.
---ver       Cardano-node version.
-Defaults to latest (1.29.0).
 --network   Whether using testnet or mainnet.
 Required.
+--version       Cardano-node version.
+Defaults to latest (1.29.0).
---ssh       SSH key.
+--ssh-key       SSH key.
 Required so you can connect to the server.
---ssh-p     SSH port.
+--ssh-port     SSH port.
 Defaults to 22.
--b          Whether or not to bundle the config/setup scripts with the basic install user data for the output.
--bnswap     Number of bytes for block node swap file.
+--bnswap     Number of bytes for block node swap file.
 Defaults to 0, which will disable the swap file.
--rnswap     Number of bytes for relay node swap file.
+--rnswap     Number of bytes for relay node swap file.
 Defaults to 0, which will disable the swap file.
+--bnip1      IP address of the block node.
+Recommend a floating IP.
+Optional - useful when re-deploying an existing pool.
+--rnip1      IP address of the relay 1 node.
+Recommend a floating IP.
+Optional - useful when re-deploying an existing pool.
+--rnip2      IP address of the relay 2 node.
+Recommend a floating IP.
+Optional - useful when re-deploying an existing pool.
+--rnhost1    DNS hostname for relay node 1.
+Optional - useful when re-deploying an existing pool.
+--rnhost2    DNS hostname for relay node 2.
+Optional - useful when re-deploying an existing pool.
+--bundle       (flag) Whether or not to bundle the config/setup scripts with the basic install user data for the output.
+--output-dashboard  (flag) If you want the output to include YAML for a monitoring dashboard node.
+--output-relay    (flag) If you want the output to include YAML for relay node(s).
+--output-block    (flag) If you want the output to include YAML for block node.
+--auto-init  (flag) Pass flag to tell setup scripts to run directly after the node setup.
+Can only be used when re-deploying an existing pool.
 ```
 Outputs to /out/$id/file-name.yaml